Skip to content

 pipeline.unfreeze_nodes_by_name([rx_node.name])

-Characteristics: Requires initialization, stores statistics as buffers, can be unfrozen for training
+Requires initialization via statistical_initialization(), stores statistics as buffers, can be unfrozen for training.

 4. Deep Learning Pattern